accelerando-consulting/stacx/README.md

-# stacx
+# stacx - Smart-building solutions with ESP8266 and LOLIN stacking modules

 Stacx is software for creating smart-building solutions using the Arduino environment.
 It is designed to complement the LOLIN D1 Mini stacking module ecosystem.

-Stacx was created because at Accelerando we found oursleves writing the same support code over and over again to make wifi-enabled smart building devices.
+Stacx was created because at Accelerando we found ourselves writing the same support code over and over again when building  wifi-enabled smart building devices.

 We have found that so many off-the-shelf IoT devices are reliant on